nicolas-robette/seqhandbook/README.md

 ## an R package to complement the handbook on sequence analysis

-It provides the data used in the examples in the handbook.
+It provides the datasets used in the examples in the handbook,

-It provides functions for :
+as well as functions for :

-* describing episodes in individual sequences
+* describing episodes in individual sequences (at least one episode, number of episodes, position of the start of the first episode)
 * measuring association between domains in multidimensional sequence analysis
 * heat maps of sequence data
 * Globally Interdependent Multidimensional Sequence Analysis (GIMSA)
+* smoothing sequences for index plots
+* coding sequences for Qualitative Harmonic Analysis
+* measuring stress from MDS factors
+* symmetrical PLS

 ## installation